 Introduction

-In an era dominated by digital connectivity, smartphones have revolutionized human communication, especially among the adolescents.
+In an era dominated by digital connectivity, smartphones have revolutionized human communication, especially among adolescents.
 However, this increased connectivity has also given rise to a concerning social phenomenon known as “phubbing” - a portmanteau of “phone” and “snubbing.”
 Phubbing describes the act of ignoring someone in a social setting by focusing on one’s mobile phone instead of engaging in face-to-face interaction.
 Among the adolescents, a developmental stage marked by identity formation and a heightened need for social validation, phubbing can have profound implications.

-Self-esteem is one of the most important aspects of adolescent mental health, which is the subjective assessment of one's own value.
+Self-esteem is one of the most important aspects of adolescent mental health, which is the subjective assessment of one's value.
 Disruptions in self-esteem during this critical developmental stage may lead to long-term psychological and social difficulties.
 Phubbing, by fostering social disconnection, interpersonal conflict, and emotional neglect, may undermine the self-esteem of adolescents.

 Although existing research has examined phubbing in the context of social relationships, workplace dynamics, and educational environments, few studies have focused on its specific impact on adolescent self-esteem in the Indian context.
 This study seeks to bridge this gap by examining how phubbing and its key dimensions affect the self-esteem of adolescents.